hushaohan/qiskit/docs/aqua/algorithms.rst

 .. _avm-rbf-kernel:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Support Vector Machine Radial Basis Function Kernel (SVM Classical)
+Support Vector Machine Radial Basis Function Kernel (SVM-Classical)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-SVM Classical uses a classical approach to experiment with feature map classification problems.
+SVM-Classical uses a classical approach to experiment with feature map classification problems.
-SVM Classical can be configured with a ``bool`` parameter, indicating whether or not to print additional information when the algorithm is running:
+SVM-Classical can be configured with a ``bool`` parameter, indicating whether or not to print additional information when the algorithm is running:

 .. code:: python